The Use of Monkeys to Collect Coconuts for Coconut Oil

 In Thailand a well-trained monkey can fetch as much as 70,000 baht (£1270) and some monkeys can start picking coconuts as early as one month after they start training on the ground.
 Due to their aggressive nature, the monkeys wear a muzzle during training.

-Are Monkeys Used to Collect Coconuts for Lucy Bee Coconut Oil?
+Are Monkeys Used to Collect Coconuts for Lucy Bee Coconut Products?

-No monkeys are used to pick or harvest the coconuts used to extract Lucy Bee Coconut Oil.
+No monkeys are used to pick or harvest the coconuts used in Lucy Bee Coconut products, including our skincare and soaps .
 Our producer from the Philippines says “In the Philippines, it is not custom to utilise monkeys or any other animals to collect coconuts from the tree.
 Harvesting method is either manual (climbing) or using bamboo pole.”